rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 ```

 #### Using Istioctl commands in a multitenant environment
-When defining routing rules, it is necessary to ensure that the `istioctl` command is scoped to
+When defining route rules (`RouteRule`) or destination policies (`DestinationPolicy`), it is
+necessary to ensure that the `istioctl` command is scoped to
-the desired namespace the Istio control plane is running in to ensure the resource is created
+the `namespace` the Istio control plane is running in to ensure the resource is created
 in the proper namespace.
 Additionally, the rule itself must be scoped to the tenant's namespace
 so that it will be applied properly to that tenant's mesh.
 The "-i" option is used to create
 (or get or describe) the rule in the namespace that the istio control plane is deployed in.